 NOC Israel is a short programme, which will last for 6 months in total.

-Knowledge of Hebrew is helpful but not required at all.
+Knowledge of Hebrew is helpful for social interaction but is not required at all for successful program completion.
 The internship and courses are all conducted in English, which is widely used in Tel Aviv and in the high tech and business communities all over Israel.
+Program highlights include:

 - 6-month full-time internship in a technology company based in Tel Aviv or another city

-- Part-time course on new venture creation or business innovation conducted by the Zell Entrepreneurship Program at the Inter Disciplinary Center (IDC), Herzliya or at the Recanti Business School at Tel Aviv University
+- Part-time course on new venture creation or business innovation conducted by the Adelson School of Enterpreneurship at the Inter Disciplinary Center (IDC), Herzliya or at the Coller School of Managment at Tel Aviv University

-- Opportunities to attend meet-ups and conferences organised by the Tel Aviv technology and business communities as well as activities within IDC and Tel Aviv University
+- Opportunities to attend meet-ups, hackathons, conferences and events organised by the Tel Aviv technology and business communities as well as activities within IDC and Tel Aviv University

 The stint at the NOC Israel is currently credit bearing and students will receive up to 20 MCs for this 6 month-long programme.
 Students may count the internship to their NUS degree requirement as approved by their respective faculty.